Talbekk/sports-scoring-app/README.md

 # Installation

-Ensure that you have installed the [Sinatra Web Framework](http://sinatrarb.com/intro.html), [PostgreSQL](https://www.postgresql.org/),
+Ensure that you have installed the [Sinatra Web Framework](http://sinatrarb.com/intro.html), [PostgreSQL](https://www.postgresql.org/) and

 ## Create the database